Why Experts Say Drinking Coffee While Intermittent Fasting Can Be a Good Thing

-But apparently that’s the deal when you’re intermittent fasting.
-Depending on the plan you’re following, there are often strict rules about what you can and cannot consume during a fasting period in order to enjoy the promised benefits of more energy, less brain fog, and healthy weight management.
-And surely, drinking something as delicious as coffee is “cheating,” right?
+The diet—which asks adherents to limit their caloric intake to specific time windows or days of the week, depending on the specific plan—has strict rules about what one can and cannot consume during a fasting period in order to enjoy the purported benefits of more energy, less brain fog, and healthy weight management.
+And surely, drinking something as delicious as coffee goes against those rules, right?

 The good news: Neither expert gave coffee a hard no for anyone doing intermittent fasting—but it did come with some caveats.